sheix/sheix.github.io/_posts/13-12-2016-generation-ship-log-4.md

 ---
 layout: post
-title: Generation Ship dev log 4
+title: Generation Ship, Log 4
 ---

 Usually in the first days of month I release another version of Generation Ship.
 And this month is not exception, so, here it is: [version 0.0.6](https://sheix.itch.io/generation-ship).
 One of the major  improvements is windows bundle - which you can download and play without any prerequisites, just unpack a zip file.
 Linux and MacOS versions are still not bundled with java because right now I can't test them on real machines.
 Due to low-level nature of libgdx rendering, I had not succeeded to test the game on virtual machines.